BitShekel/BitShekel/README.md

+If you read this after the facebook use app -button forward here, Just leave word do not use repositories we are fining the hithertos which were made as place holderש contact by email;
-contact by email: Yhusha@mail.com for details of this software use and dev.
+#Yhusha@mail.com for details of this software use and dev.
 Official BitShekel repository: https://github.com/BitShekel/BitShekel